 We ask that you:

-- email your findings to email@example.com as soon as possible;
+- send your findings via our CVD report form as soon as possible;

 - avoid abusing the vulnerability, such as by downloading more data than is necessary in order to demonstrate the leak or by altering or deleting data, and to be especially circumspect with personal data;

 - refrain from telling others about the vulnerability until it has been resolved;

 - refrain from making use of attacks on physical security or third-party applications, as well as avoiding the use of social engineering, distributed denial-of-service and spam;

 - provide information that is detailed and clear enough to enable us to reproduce the vulnerability so that we can remedy it as quickly as possible.
 While in most cases, it will be sufficient to give us the IP address or URL of the affected system, along with a description of the vulnerability and the actions taken, we may need additional information if the vulnerability is more complex.